nicklockwood/Expression/README.md

 It's conceptually similar to AutoLayout, but with some important differences:

 * The expressions can be as simple or as complex as you like.
-In AutoLayout, every constraint uses a choice between a few fixed formulae, where only the operands are interchangeable.
+In AutoLayout every constraint uses a fixed formula, where only the operands are interchangeable.
-* Instead of applying an arbitrary number of constraints between properties of views, each view just has four fixed properties that can be calculated however you like.
+* Instead of applying an arbitrary number of constraints between properties of views, each view just has a size and position that can be calculated however you like.
 * Layout is deterministic.
 There is no weighting system used for resolving conflicts, and circular references are forbidden.
-Despite that, weighted relationships can be achieved using explicit multipliers.
+Weighted relationships can be achieved using explicit multipliers.

 Default layout values for the example views have been set in the Storyboard, but you can edit them live in the app by tapping a view and typing in new values.